Finding Freedom Through Insight Meditation

-The Columbine Inn, in Taos Ski Valley, is a comfortable timber- frame lodge situated among tall pines at 9200 feet elevation in northern New Mexico’s beautiful Sangre de Cristo Mountains.
-The Mountain Hermitage will have exclusive use of the Columbine Inn during the period of this one-week retreat, enabling us to provide the privacy, quiet, and sense of harmony most conducive to intensive practice.
+The Columbine Inn, in Taos Ski Valley, is a comfortable timber- frame lodge situated among tall pines at 9000 feet elevation in northern New Mexico’s beautiful Sangre de Cristo Mts .
+The Mountain Hermitage will have exclusive use of the Columbine Inn during the period of this one-month retreat, enabling us to provide the privacy, quiet, and sense of harmony most conducive to intensive practice.

-There is a lovely meditation hall, indoor and outdoor walking areas, and a large dining hall.
-All of the rooms at the Columbine Inn include a private toilet and shower/tub.
+There is a lovely meditation hall, indoor and outdoor walking areas, and full dining room.
+All of the rooms at the Columbine Inn include a private toilet and shower.
 Many of the rooms are spacious enough to allow for sitting and walking meditation for those wishing to practice in a more secluded setting.
 Retreatants paying at full cost or above will have their own single room and bathroom, while those receiving scholarships or paying at the low end of the scale may possibly be assigned to share a large double room with attached bath.

 Information about transportation and what to bring will be sent to those accepted into the retreat in time for making travel arrangements and packing.

 Fees are on a sliding scale to allow you to pay according to your means.
-Our actual cost for this week-long retreat per person is $770.
+Our actual cost for the week-long retreat per person is $644.
 A portion of our scholarship fund is being allocated for this retreat to allow us to offer the low range on the sliding scale.
 Please pay as much as you are able, in order to allow others to attend who need to pay less.
-Any amount above $770 will be gratefully received and treated as a tax-deductible donation.
+Any amount above $644 will be gratefully received and treated as a tax-deductible donation.

 Sliding Scale Fees: